Emotional Geographies

 The Art House, Wakefield 20 June - 23 August 2025

-Inspired by my family roots in Wakefield, the project invites visitors to reflect on how memories and emotions are tied to the spaces and landscapes we inhabit.
-The project takes inspiration from my grandfather, Peter Hawkin, a Wakefield resident and art teacher in the city, who, in 1959, planted a series of flowering cherry and almond trees along Belgravia Road – a gesture of community care that continues to bloom today.
+Inspired by my family roots in Wakefield, the project invited visitors to reflect on how memories and emotions are tied to the spaces and landscapes we inhabit.
+The project drew inspiration from my grandfather, Peter Hawkin, a Wakefield resident and art teacher in the city, who, in 1959, planted a series of flowering cherry and almond trees along Belgravia Road – a gesture of community care that continues to bloom today.

 Next